DavidEdwards/MosaicFileBrowser/README.md

 # Known bugs

-The system will currently shift position down a line when you press enter.
-I assume this is due to Mosaic attempting to re-write a line, but the line is no longer at the same position.
+~~The system will currently shift position down a line when you press enter.
+I assume this is due to Mosaic attempting to re-write a line, but the line is no longer at the same position.~~

+There is an issue where differing heights of output result in pushing the content around.
+Making the output from another command show up.
+This is mitigated by forcing the screens to be the same height.
+The splash screen is larger than the other screens.
+So the issue is visible when switching from the splash to the directory list.